Caffeine and Acne: the Final Judgement

 ONE: in a randomised double blind study where 12 volunteers took caffeine, average insulin sensitivity fell by 15%.
 It was clearly caused by elevated epinephrine, a neurotransmitter which blocks insulin receptors, as levels increased five-fold.

-TWO: after 16 patients aged between 16 and 22 swallowed 200mg of caffeine twice daily for 7 days, their insulin levels dropped substantially.
+TWO: after 16 patients aged between 16 and 22 swallowed 200mg of caffeine twice daily for 7 days, their insulin sensitivity dropped substantially.
 The decrease persisted for at least a week and was evident for up to 12 hours after administration (2007 study).

 One of the ways in which caffeine hypes you up so much is by increasing adrenaline.
 This increases lipolysis, the liberation of free fatty acids from body, which enter your bloodstream and provide you with a nice burst of physical energy.
 Making insulin less effective allows you to utilise those free fatty acids through exercise, walking, or other physical exertion.
 Otherwise, the insulin would recycle them back into your body fat stores, to the use of precisely nobody.